shushkoart-ship-it/FemGram-iOS/README.md

 ## 🛡️ Privacy & Safety

 - All features are **client-side only**
-- Your account stays safe — FemGram pretends to be the official Telegram client
+- Your account stays safe — FemGram uses official Telegram API
 - No bans — we use official API keys
 - IP whitelist for additional local security